Balance-Analytics-io/BALANCE_Media/posts/work-report-cardano-foundation-grant-01-2023-03-30/work-report-cardano-foundation-grant-01-2023-03-30.md

 By creating and delivering on our public intelligence services, we hope to exchange value-for-value and gain BALNC stake pool delegators to sustain our work and mission.

 **Continued Website Building:**
 Currently the website is a Minimal Viable Product.
 We already have Phase II improvements tagged and are still learning what's possible in Sveltkit website development.
+We still need to expand our Pool Specs page and quick page searching.
 This is only the beginning.

 **More Charts:**
 We have a ton more ideas for insightful and highly curated chart boards.
 Topics include not only the stake pool grouping and landscape realm, but also anything curious on-chain regarding network health, wallets and rewards.
 There's so much potential and no shortage of ideas, the only problems will be focus and time.
 We'll start with easy essential stuff, like Donut Charts and expand out.